Dr Marco Liverani

 15-17 Tavistock Place

-I am Deputy Module Organiser for the distance learning module ‘The Politics of Global Health Policy’ and tutor for the distance learning module ‘Globalisation and Health’.
+I am Deputy Module Organiser for the distance learning module ‘The Politics of Global Health Policy’.
 I offer supervision to doctoral and masters students with a background in the social sciences, especially those who are interested in health and development in East and Southeast Asia.

 Non-communicable diseases account for the majority of preventable deaths worldwide, and more than 85% of these deaths occur in low- and middle-income countries, where capacities of local health systems are often inadequate to address this challenge.

 Wearable health monitors such as smartwatches are a promising technological innovation which could be used in these countries to support public health programmes for the prevention and control of NCDs.